astralfrontier/astralfrontier-wiki/fiction/the-party.md

 ---
-date: 2016-05-19
 title: The Party
-categories:
-  - Fiction
+description: The Party
+published: true
+date: &a1 2016-05-19T00:00:00.000Z
-tags:
+tags: time travel, Fiction
-  - time travel
+editor: markdown
+dateCreated: *a1
 ---

 Every year, I travel back in time to that day.